-To Save Your Develop Tools Settings as a Develop Preset:
+To save your Developing Tools settings as a Develop Preset:

-- 1. Make adjustments to an image using the Develop tools. - 2.
-Use the Settings button drop-down menu in Develop mode to select Save Preset. - The Settings button is located at the top right side of the Tools pane. - 3.
+- 1. Make adjustments to an image using the Developing tools. - 2.
+Use the settings button drop-down menu in Develop mode to select Save Preset. - The settings button is located at the top right side of the tools pane. - 3.
 Enter a name for your preset.
 You can deselect the checkbox of any setting you do not want included. - 4.
 Click OK.
 Your saved preset will appear in the actions drop-down menu in Develop mode.